-The ELPC is comprised of the chair (Susan Young), the Treasurer (Maribel Guerrero), the PDW Chair (Sarah Jack) and additional volunteers and advisory RALs (Representative-at-Large) as needed.
-We typically have area experts on the committee who contribute their knowledge of the local meeting area, and for Boston the ELPC is exceedingly grateful for the help of Linda Edelman.
+The ELP Committee is comprised of the chair (Susan Young), the Treasurer (Maribel Guerrero), the PDW Chair (Vishal Gupta) and additional volunteers and advisory RALs (Representative-at-Large) as needed.
+We typically have area experts on the committee who contribute their knowledge of the local meeting area.

 One of the key events that we support each year is the ENT Saturday night social at the annual AOM meeting.
-ELPC typically works more than a year in advance to identify location options for the social event and other annual meeting activities.
-We examined multiple locations in Boston and we are pleased to announce our PDW Chair has selected the Skywalk Observatory at the Prudential Building for this year’s social, within easy walking distance of the conference hotels.
+ELP Committee often works more than a year in advance to identify location options for the social event and other annual meeting activities.
+We assessed multiple locations in Boston, and we are pleased to announce our PDW Chair has selected Earls Prudential—a restaurant with great vibes and a massive rooftop patio with great views of Boston.
+It is also conveniently located right in the middle of things on Boylston Street at the Prudential Center.

 If you are unable to attend the Saturday night event, please note that there is a free ENT division social event Monday night as well, commencing immediately following the ENT business meeting.
 Attendance at the business meeting gets you one free drink ticket for this social event.

-The ELPC also plays a vital role in identifying locations for events regarding the annual consortia: the Doctoral, Early Career Development (formerly New Faculty) and Mid-career.
-If you are interested in attending any of the consortia, please see the announcements that have been posted on the ENT site and through the ENT list-serve digest, and contact the consortia person of contacts (POCs).
+The ELPC also plays a vital role in identifying locations for events regarding the annual consortia: Doctoral, Early Career Development, Mid-career, and Late-career.
+If you are interested in attending any of the consortia, please see the announcements that have been posted on the ENT site and through the ENT list-serve digest and email the listed consortia points of contact.

-If you would like more information on the ELPC, or are interested in joining the committee as a local expert for future conferences; please contact Susan Young at firstname.lastname@example.org.
+If you would like more information on the ELP Committee or are interested in joining the committee as a local expert for future conferences in Chicago next year or Copenhagen in 2025, please contact Susan Young at email@example.com.
 Thank you, and I look forward to seeing everyone in Boston!

 Susan L. Young